Olf0/sfos-upgrade/README.md

 * After a "factory reset" **sfos-upgrade** eases and speeds up the process of upgrading to a recent SailfishOS release via consecutively installing all "stop releases" on the way.<br />
 Simply run `sfos-upgrade <intended version>`, reboot  and repeat: it will guide you through all [stop releases](https://jolla.zendesk.com/hc/en-us/articles/201836347?#4).<br />
 Omit running `post_sfos-upgrade` between consecutive SailfishOS upgrades (but do reboot each time!), only run it once after having upgraded to the intended version.
-* **sfos-upgrade** should work fine on any SailfishOS version since 1.0.0.0 and might also work on earlier versions, if upgrading to at least 1.0.0.0.
+* **sfos-upgrade** supports [all public SailfishOS releases](https://coderus.openrepos.net/whitesoft/sailversion) and should work fine with any release.
 * **sfos-upgrade** does not check battery level and if charging, yet.